-The dental team includes the principal dentist and one associate dentist who works part time at the practice, two dental nurses, a dental hygienist and one receptionist.
+The dental team includes the principal dentist and two associate dentists, two dental nurses, one dental hygienist, two receptionists and a cleaner.
 The practice has two treatment rooms.

 Summary of findings

 The practice is owned by an individual who is the principal dentist there.
 They have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.